 A child should see a dentist no later than their third birthday- even earlier is ok too.
 Until a child can brush on their own teeth, a parent or caregiver should brush their teeth with them twice a day with fluoride toothpaste.

 Most children stop sucking their thumb or a pacifier by age 4.
 However, if you child continues this habit after the permanent teeth come in, it can cause problems with tooth alignment and the bite.
 Discuss this with Drs.
-Mulkey and Hildreth during your routine visits with your child for personalized recommendations on helping them stop thumb sucking.
+Mulkey during your routine visits with your child for personalized recommendations on helping them stop thumb sucking.

 Putting a child to bed with a sippy cup or baby bottle can also cause tooth decay.
 Milk, formula, juices, and other sweet drinks will sit in the mouth all night and harm the teeth.
 Children should try to avoid sugary drinks and foods as much as possible.
 Fruits and vegetables are better for the teeth than candy and cookies.

 In addition to keeping the teeth and mouth healthy, starting children off with routine dental care will help them establish lasting good habits for themselves.
 During your first visit, Drs.
-Mulkey and Hildreth will walk you and your child through caring for their teeth and gums, including how to effectively brush and floss.
+Mulkey will walk you and your child through caring for their teeth and gums, including how to effectively brush and floss.
 We will also discuss the benefits of a healthy diet and other means of cavity prevention.

 Contact our Marietta, GA family dentist office to schedule a checkup for your child and begin a lifetime of healthy oral habits.